 A Strategy for Top Tier Success

 The program is about more than the humanizing power of chicken tenders.
 After all, national data shows that students who live on campus tend to do better in their classes, a fact not lost on many students.
 On average, 35 percent of current UNLV residents re-contract to live on campus after fulfilling the first-year live-on-campus requirement for students from outside Clark County.
-[Tidbit: This is the third straight year that housing and residential life at UNLV has enjoyed maximum occupancy.]

 Perhaps more importantly, the program lends itself to UNLV’s Top Tier initiative, which seeks to realize the university’s strategic objective of entering the top 100 American research universities while boosting student success measures, such as graduation rates.